Sales prospecting—a common source of misery for most sales reps—is a critical aspect of selling for nearly all businesses.

 Let’s start at the beginning.
-Sales prospecting is the act of looking for potential buyers, customers, or clients to convert into new business.
+B2B sales prospecting is the act of looking for potential buyers, customers, or clients to convert into new business.
 The ultimate goal is to nurture your prospects through the sales funnel until they eventually make a purchase.

 If you’re ready to prospect more effectively and spend more time selling, keep reading.
-Today we give you our top six ways to improve new business prospecting.
+Today we give you our top six ways to improve new business prospecting methods.

 1. Understand your Best Buyer

 The root of unproductive B2B sales prospecting is a lack of understanding.
 If you don’t understand your target audience—their interests, pain points, and buying triggers—how are you supposed to sell to them?
 To put it simply, without a deep understanding of your target audience, your sales efforts will fail.

 Although buyer personas are typically considered marketing territory, they’re also critical to the prospecting process.
 Consider the following statistics (source):

 - Companies who exceed lead and revenue goals are 4 times as likely to use personas for demand generation compared to those who missed lead and revenue goals.

 - 93% of companies who exceed lead and revenue goals report segmenting their database by persona.